 This means while Pluralsight provides you a one-stop-shop to learn any programming language, framework, tools, and technology, Codecademy has an ala-a-carta of some of the most popular skills.
 It's a unique learning methodology, and the interactive platform also helps.

 While I am on content, let me point out one of thing which I didn't like about Pluralsight.
 Some of the courses are very old and you better stay away from them.

 Since Pluralsight has so many courses and more up-to-date ones there are also courses lying from 2011 nad 2012, which is kind of old and not relevant anymore.
 This is not a decisive factor because they literally have many options but something worth knowing.

-Pluralsight also have well defined Skills path which is very good to learn related skills in quick time.
-They also provide IQ tests which you can use to find out how much you know about a particular skills and where are you compared to peers and fellow developers around the world.
-You can take their free assesment here to see how you stack up.
+Pluralsight also has a well-defined Skills path which is very good to learn related skills in a quick time.
+They also provide IQ tests which you can use to find out how much you know about a particular skill and where are you compared to peers and fellow developers around the world.
+You can take their free assessment here to see how you stack up.

 When it comes to price, Codecademy is slightly less expensive than Pluralsight.
 The Codecademy Pro membership will cost you around $15.99 per month (billed as $191.88 yearly), which gives you $48 of saving, and that's also there most popular option.

-They also have a 6-month plan, which costs around $17.99 per month and Monthly plan, which costs approximately $19.99 per month but billed 6-monthly and monthly accordingly.
+They also have a 6-month plan, which costs around $17.99 per month, and a monthly plan, which costs approximately $19.99 per month but billed 6-monthly and monthly accordingly.